rpithadia25/Marketplace/README.md

 2. Exercise Difficulty
 Ans: Moderate

 3. How did you feel about the exercise itself?
-(1 lowest, 10 highest—awesome way to assess coding ability)
+(1 lowest, 10 highestï¿½awesome way to assess coding ability)
 Ans: 10 - I feel that a coding challenge is the best way to test a developer's skills.

 4. How do you feel about coding an exercise as a step in the interview process?
-(1 lowest, 10 highest—awesome way to assess coding ability)
+(1 lowest, 10 highestï¿½awesome way to assess coding ability)
 Ans: 10

 5. What would you change in the exercise and/or process?